lbushi/RayTracer/README.md

     $ premake4 vs2013

- This should point you in the general direction.# RayTracer
+ This should point you in the general direction.